candicodeit/to-be-read_app/README.md

 # To Be Read app
 creating an idea for a reading app similar to Goodreads

 This idea started as a fun idea to redesign the Goodreads app for fun.
 After taking a [UX Research and Strategy course through Designlab](https://trydesignlab.com/ux-design-course/), I decided to make it as part of my project.
 Goodreads is one of my favorite apps.
 I love reading so I'm constantly documenting what I read and learning about what others are reading.
 I started with research, as any project should.
+The idea for the app is being able to find recommended books based on previous books you've read.
+You can also explore current popular reads especially among your friends.
+I've also debated about creating a real-time chat feature to build conversations around certain books.
+Book nerds always love talking about books even with a stranger.

 ## Research
 - [Research Plan](https://docs.google.com/document/d/1NA5L6EZ4SBkbPF0QCFwfjjmmk2r7hYR9iKKw7GYfFGk/edit?usp=sharing)